 Stinky dog breath can come from various causes, some more easily treatable than others.
 If your dog’s mouth reeks of halitosis or bad breath, it could be a symptom of an underlying medical condition.
 It could also be plaque buildup or a few other things.
 It pays to investigate the source of your pet’s bad breath so that you know if you need to bring your pup to the vet or perhaps change up your dog’s feeding habits.

 You can make homemade dog breath spray and keep a spray bottle of your concoction handy for cuddle time.
-Dog breath sprays don’t just mask bad breath.
+A dog dental spray doesn’t just mask bad breath.
 Most recipes include ingredients that kill the bacteria that create bad smells.
 While the spray can improve their breath, it can also make a difference in their oral health.
 Bonus!

 The following issues are typical culprits and detail some of the less severe and more severe causes of dog bad breath.